Module 10.1: Enterprise Landing Zones & Account Vending

 echo "Account ${ACCOUNT_ID} fully provisioned with EKS cluster"Azure Landing Zones and Subscription Vending

 Section titled “Azure Landing Zones and Subscription Vending”Azure takes a similar but structurally different approach.
 Instead of accounts, Azure uses Subscriptions organized under Management Groups.
-The Azure Landing Zone architecture (formerly known as Enterprise-Scale) is a reference architecture maintained by Microsoft’s Cloud Adoption Framework team.
+Azure Landing Zones provide a reference architecture for organizing Azure environments at scale.

 Azure Landing Zone Architecture